Solving problems the right way.

 Ideate

-Co-creating ideas for solution concepts, innovative designs, or strategic interventions to solve the challenges we identified.
+Generating ideas for systemic interventions, strategic innovations, or organizational changes to solve the challenges we identified.

 04

-Designing, building, integrating, or implementing the most promising solution(s) we created in the ideation phase.
+Deciding on and building, facilitating, or implementing the most promising solution(s) we developed in the ideation phase.

 05

-Collecting feedback on our prototyped solutions to test assumptions, gain new insights, refine our work, and decide what to do next.
+Collecting feedback on our prototyped solutions to evaluate outcomes, gain new insights, refine our work, and decide how to move forward.

 Innovator's dilemma?